Nikosmonaut/my-clippings-parser/README.md

-# Reader notes visualizer
+# eReader annotations visualizer
 ## **WIP**
-Vizualize your notes from a reader.
+Vizualize annotations from your eReader.
-MyClippings.txt kindle
+WIP for MyClippings.txt kindle

 ### Installing